uzh-rpg/dsec-det/readme.md

 }
 ```

-To set up the DSEC-det dataset, you need to
+To set up the DSEC-Detection dataset, you need to
 1. download the original dataset, let us denote the path to this dataset with $DSEC_ROOT
 2. download the extra datasets, let us denote the path to the extra data with $DSEC_EXTRA_ROOT
 3. install the package